Is Your Iron Really Low? What You Need to Know

 ❌ Excessive turmeric supplementation

-This isn’t about skipping iron altogether.
-It’s about using it wisely.
+This isn’t about avoiding iron altogether; it's about using it wisely.

-Get a full iron panel, not just ferritin
+Obtain a full iron panel, not solely ferritin.

-Pair iron-rich foods (like lentils or spinach) with vitamin C for better absorption
+Combine iron-rich foods (like lentils or spinach) with vitamin C for better absorption.

-Support your gut health to improve nutrient uptake
+Support your gut health to enhance nutrient uptake.

-Work with a practitioner (like me!) to dig into inflammation, digestion, and hormone imbalances
+Work with a qualified practitioner (like me!) to explore inflammation, digestion, and hormone imbalances.

 Let’s Be Real...

-You don’t need to be hospital-level anaemic to deserve support.
-You don’t need to wait until you’re burnt out or sobbing in the GP car park to finally feel heard.
+You don’t need to be on the brink of hospital-level anemia to deserve support.
+You shouldn’t wait until you’re burnt out or crying in the GP’s parking lot to finally feel heard.
+Sometimes, you simply know that something isn't right, and that instinct is worth listening to.

 🔥 Ready to Get Answers?

-I work with women who are sick of second-guessing symptoms, wasting time on supplements that don’t work, and being told “everything’s normal” when it clearly isn’t.
+I work with women who are tired of second-guessing their symptoms, wasting time on ineffective supplements, and being told “everything’s normal” when it clearly isn't the case.

-I take on a limited number of new clients each month, so I can give you my full attention and get to the bottom of what’s really going on.
+I take on a limited number of new clients each month to ensure I can provide my full attention and uncover what’s really going on.

 Want expert eyes on your iron and hormone health?
-Click below to book your free 30-minute discovery call - no pressure, just real answers and a plan that actually works for you.
+Click below to book your free 30-minute discovery call—no pressure, just genuine answers and a plan that actually works for you.

 Comments